B3C Housing Safety Fund

 2SLGBTQ+ MEANINGFUL CARE CONFERENCE

-Our mission for the conference is to center the lived-experiences of those accessing care, while challenging ourselves to uplift marginalized voices.
-The Meaningful Care Conference takes place every other year.
-The next conference will be in 2026.
+Our mission for the conference is to center the lived experiences of those accessing care while challenging ourselves to uplift marginalized voices.

 The day-long conference seeks to: